skovy/skovy.dev/content/blog/design-system-principles/index.md

    1. **Use a unified language**: design and engineering should use the same words to refer to the same things.
 It's also important the language reflects the actual components or API.
-This leads to clearer communication with fewer misunderstandings and allows new designs and engineers quickly ramp up without learning translations between design and engineering.
+This leads to clearer communication with fewer misunderstandings and allows new designers and engineers to quickly ramp up without learning translations between design and engineering terminology.
    1. **Product only needs to be informed**: when done well, the implementation details of the design system should be invisible to everyone except design and engineering.
 Everyone